GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 -->

-### Task 5: Joining Vaccination Coverage Data with administrative boundaries
+### Task 5: Joining Vaccination Coverage Data with administrative boundaries <a id="task-5-joining-vaccination-coverage-data-with-administrative-boundaries"></a>

 % ADD A DISCLAIMER MAKING TRAINEES THINK WHERE THE DATA CAME FROM